jimbrig/Engineered-Knowledge/0-Inbox/What Blog Platform Should I Use.md

 **WordPress.**

-WordPress is the market leader for these types of sites (blogs).
+==WordPress is the market leader for these types of sites (blogs).
 It has a rich plugin ecosystem that will be ready for you to grow when you need it and hosting with companies like WpEngine ensure your website is fast and secure.
 You’ll find that as you need more from WordPress, it can offer almost anything you need.
 Last piece of advice – try to build everything without code first.
 WordPress allowed me to do that.
-It forced me to focus on my content and not on some cool engineering that ultimately would have acted as a distraction.
+It forced me to focus on my content and not on some cool engineering that ultimately would have acted as a distraction.==

 ### But … Can I go from X to WordPress if I like X better initially?